AbhishekDataAnalyst/-CODING-SAMURAI/README.md

 # Exploratory Data Analysis (EDA) on Airbnb Listings Project
-Welcome to the Exploratory Data Analysis (EDA) report on the Seattle Airbnb dataset.
+Welcome to the Exploratory Data Analysis (EDA) report based on the Airbnb dataset of Seattle, Washington, US.

 ## Table of content